swutw/cpex_cv_forecasting/README.md

 1. Copy the forecast_template_link.pptx file and rename it.
 Then open the new file.

-When you first open it, this will include a lot of messages that a specific image was not found.
-Proceed to step 2 (only needs to be done once after you download everything), but only after you've gone through the ./run_forecast_scripts.sh to have all the images downloaded and processed.
-(Or run the maual steps 1-4 from above, in that order).

 2. You will need to set the links working on your personal computer.
 This might vary from machine to machine, or from one PowerPoint version to another.
 But in general, here's what you need to do **for each image in the template**:
 - Click on the image and open the **Format picture** panel (Picture Format in top menu var, then Format Pane).
 - Under **Shape Options**, click on **Fill and Line** tab (the one that looks like a paint bucket).
 - Under the **Fill section**, make sure *Picture or texture fill* is chosen, and click on the **Insert ...**. button under *Picture source*.
 This will open a window where you can search for the image you want to link to.
-- Find the image you want to link (there's a list in _ppt_linked_images.txt_) and highlight it.
+- Find the image you want to link (the number at the beginning of the file name is the slide page you should insert them) and highlight it.
 All images for the ppt are stored in **/figs_final/**.
 - Click on the **Options** button in the bottom left corner (this might vary), and tick both the **Link to File**, and the **Save with Document** boxes.
 - Click **Insert**.

 As you add each new link, the empty figure should be replaced with what it is being linked to.
 As you go through the file, you will see the file size increase (from <500KB to >60MB).

-**Preparing a forecast**
+**Preparing forecast template slides**

 3. After downloading and processing new images (daily), open the forecast template PowerPoint file and check that the images have updated.
 For example, model images have a timestamp on the top right, you can check over there.
 Also compare with individual images in the _./figs_final/_ directory.